 Dreams have always been an intriguing and mysterious aspect of human experience.
-One major scientific attempt to understand the process of dreaming is encapsulated in the Activation-Synthesis Theory.
+One major scientific attempt to understand the process of dreaming is encapsulated in the principals of Activation-Synthesis Theory.
 This groundbreaking theory transformed dream research by proposing a neurological basis for dreaming phenomena.

 What is Activation-Synthesis Theory?